MannLabs/alphabase/README.md

 ## Changelog

-See the [HISTORY.md](HISTORY.md) for a full overview of the changes made in each version.
+For a full overview of the changes made in each version see [CHANGELOG.md](CHANGELOG.md) (until version 1.1.0) and the github release notes (from >1.1.0).